ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The opposite may be true for the nested tokens.
 They usually have their own more secure key material.
 An example of this is an embedded secure element.

-The submods attachment claim describes how strong the connection is of a submodule to the containing module.
-For stronger attachment types the submod might choose to not include claims like the nonce for size, but this is not recommended.

 ### Submodule Names